InsultingPros/AcediaCore/docs/API/collections.md

 A question specific for `AssociativeArray`s is whether they deallocate their keys.
 And the answer is: they do not.
-`AssociativeArray` will never deallocate its keys, even if a managed value is recorded with them.
+`AssociativeArray` will not deallocate its keys, even if a managed value is recorded with them.
 This way one can use the same pre-allocated key in several different `AssociativeArray`s.